 - The bottom shelf offers excellent storage space.

-- This grill has wheels and is light enough to move around with ease.
+- This charcoal smoker has wheels and is light enough to move around with ease.

 What we don’t like: